 Gaius Musonius Rufus was born before 30 C.E. in Volsinii, an Etruscan city of Italy, as a Roman eques (knight), the class of aristocracy ranked second only to senators.
-He was a friend of Rubellius Plautus, whom Nero, the Roman emperor, saw as a threat.
-When Nero banished Rubellius around 60 C.E., Musonius accompanied him on his exile to Asia Minor.
+He was a friend of Rubellius Plautus, whom emperor Nero saw as a threat.
+When Nero banished Rubellius around 60 C.E., Musonius accompanied him into exile in Asia Minor.
 After Rubellius died in 62 C.E.
 Musonius returned to Rome, where he taught and practiced Stoicism, which roused the suspicion of Nero.
-On discovery of the great conspiracy against Nero, led by Calpurnius Piso in 65 C.E., the emperor banished Musonius to the arid and desolate island of Gyaros in the Aegean Sea.
+On discovery of the great conspiracy against Nero, led by Calpurnius Piso in 65 C.E., Nero banished Musonius to the arid, desolate island of Gyaros in the Aegean Sea.
 He returned to Rome under the reign of Galba in 68 C.E. and tried to advocate peace to the Flavian army approaching Rome.
 In 70 C.E.
 Musonius secured the conviction of the philosopher Publius Egnatius Celer, who had betrayed Barea Soranus, a friend of Rubellius Plautus.
-Musonius was exiled a second time, by Vespasian, but returned to Rome during the reign of Titus.
+Musonius was exiled a second time, by Vespasian, but returned to Rome in the reign of Titus.
 Musonius was highly respected and had a considerable following during his life.
 He died before 101-2 C.E.

 Either Musonius wrote nothing himself, or what he did write is lost, because none of his own writings survive.
 His philosophical teachings survive as thirty-two apophthegms (pithy sayings) and twenty-one longer discourses, all apparently preserved by others and all in Greek, except for Aulus Gellius’ testimonia in Latin.
 For this reason, it is likely that he lectured in Greek.
 Musonius favored a direct and concise style of instruction.
 He taught that the teacher of philosophy should not present many arguments but rather should offer a few, clear, practical arguments oriented to his listener and couched in terms known to be persuasive to that listener.